-Step (1) Select a Measurement Period acceptable to the Scheme Administrator, that will be the duration of time over which all measurements in this Method will be taken and that is:
+Step (1) Select a Measurement Period acceptable to the Scheme Administrator, that will be the duration of time over which all measurements in this method will be taken and that is:

-- (a) a minimum of one day and a maximum of one year; and - (b) if there is a regular cycle to the consumption of electricity on the Site, an integer multiple of the period of that cycle.
+- (a) a minimum of one day and a maximum of one year; and - (b) if there is a regular cycle to the consumption of electricity or Gas on the Site, an integer multiple of the period of the respective cycle.

-Step (2) Determine Energy Savings by completing Steps (2A) to (2E), and for each time period T_a by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates by repeating Steps (2C) to (3) for each such period.
+Step (2) Determine Electricity Savings, or Gas Savings, or both, by completing Steps (2A) to (2E) for each energy source, and for each time period T_a by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates by repeating Steps (2C) to (3) for each energy source for each such period.

-Step (2A) Calculate Electricity Baseline (in MWh) as follows:
+Step (2A) Calculate Baseline (in MWh) as follows:

-Electricity Baseline = { $$\sum{T=1}^{n} Total Consumption {Tb} / n$$
+$$Baseline = \{ \sum{T=1}^{n} Total \ Consumption \ {Tb} \} / n$$

-• T{s} denotes a time period, before the Implementation Date, the duration of which is equal to the Measurement Period, and where each time period is mutually exclusive with each other such time period

-• $Total Consumption{Tb}$ (in MWh) is the consumption of electricity for the Site measured by metering that consumption over each time period T{s} ; and

-• n is the number of time period T{s} ; and the tass 1.
+- T_b denotes a time period, before the Implementation Date, the duration of which is equal to the Measurement Period, and where each time period is mutually exclusive with each other such time period - $Total\ Consumption{Tb}$ (in MWh) is the consumption of electricity or Gas for the Site measured by metering that consumption over each time period T_b ; and - n is the number of time periods, T_b , where n must be at least 1.